 Pricing sourced from public Square and Shopolo plan pages.
 Subject to change.

 Square is a great fit if you need a full point-of-sale system — card reader, receipt printer, cash drawer, inventory management.
 If your primary need is POS hardware with loyalty and gift cards bolted on, Square works well.
+Shopolo is better if you want to sell gift cards and run loyalty without any hardware, or if you already have a POS and just need the customer-facing programs.

 Start free — 30 days →